Royal Scottish Academy

 • The RSA is an independently funded institution whose purpose is to promote and support the visual arts in Scotland.
 The...

 The RSA is an independently funded institution whose purpose is to promote and support the visual arts in Scotland.
-The Residencies for Scotland programme is administered and funded by us, with kind support from the RSA Friends and The Wilhelmina Barns-Graham Charitable Trust.
+The Residencies for Scotland programme is administered and funded by us, with kind support from the The Wilhelmina Barns-Graham Trust and the W. Gordon Smith & Jay Gordonsmith Trust.
 Launched in 2009, the project is now offered on a biennial basis.

 Aims of the residency programme: